MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/VariantType.md

 Errors
 ------

-When you provide faulty type strings you can expect gnome errors on the commandline in line of
+When you provide faulty type strings you can expect gnome errors on the commandline like for example

     (process:1660): GLib-CRITICAL **: 16:40:45.734: g_variant_type_checked_: assertion 'g_variant_type_string_is_valid (type_string)' failed